Linear Response and Optimal Fingerprinting for Nonautonomous Systems: Numerical Experiments

 In order to increase the robustness of our estimates, we perform a Bayesian correction for the estimate of the Markov chain $\mathcal{M}_j$.
 We take inspiration from \cite{Diaconis2006} and introduce a Dirichlet factor associated with creating $\sqrt{N_{ens}}=100$ pseudo-observations distributed according to the equivariant measure $\rho_0(j)$.
 Hence, we obtain a revised estimate of the stochastic matrix at time j,

 The Bayesian procedure can be iterated with no noticeable changes in the outcome.

-The time evolution of the two observables $T_{AVE}$ and $\Delta T$ computed following Eq. \ref{observable0} is shown in Fig. \ref{fig:voronoi}a), where the effect of the aperiodic volcanic eruptions and of the periodic forcing of the sunspots is apparent.
+The time evolution of the two observables $T_{AVE}$ and $\Delta T$ computed by iterating the Markov chain above following Eq. \ref{observable0markov} is shown in Fig. \ref{fig:voronoi}a), where the effect of the aperiodic volcanic eruptions and of the periodic forcing of the sunspots is apparent.
 The lines are virtually indistinguishable from those obtained by taking ensemble averages of the direct numerical simulations.
-Figure \ref{fig:voronoi}b) shows the probability distribution function of the system in the projected space with indication of the Voronoi tessellation.
+Figure \ref{fig:voronoi}b) shows {the probability distribution function of the system pooled over time and ensemble members} in the projected space with indication of the Voronoi tessellation.
 The arrows indicate the qualitative behaviour of the system following each volcanic eruption.
-We clearly see the emergence of currents, which are the signature of the nonequilibrium nature of the system.
-The GSEBM features a distinct arctic amplification: positive anomalies in the average temperature are accompanied by negative anomalies in the temperature difference between low and high latitudes: as a result of the ice-albedo feedback, the high latitudes feature a higher sensitivity \cite{Bodai2015,lucarini2022}.
+We clearly see the emergence of currents {in phase space}, which are the signature of the nonequilibrium nature of the system.
+The GSEBM features a distinct Arctic amplification: positive anomalies in the average temperature are accompanied by negative anomalies in the temperature difference between low and high latitudes: as a result of the ice-albedo feedback, the high latitudes feature a higher sensitivity \cite{Bodai2015,Lucarini2022}.

-Next, we run a second set of $N_{ens}=10000$ simulations of the GSEBM given in Eq. \ref{eq:pde} where we include the perturbation $m=m_0\rightarrow m=m_0+\delta$, where $m=0.5$ and $\delta=0.005$.
+Next, we run a second set of $N_{ens}=10000$ simulations of the GSEBM given in Eq. \ref{eq:pde} where {we probe the greenhouse effect by applying} the perturbation $\tilde{m}=\tilde{m}_0\rightarrow \tilde{m}=\tilde{m}_0+\delta$, where $\tilde{m}_0=0.5$ and $\delta=0.0005$.
 We remark that this perturbation is 20 times smaller than the one considered in \cite{LucariniChekroun2024}, so we are very safely in the regime of linearity.
-We follow the same protocol as in the first set of experiments and, using the same states in the projected $(T_{AVE},\Delta T)$ plane depicted in Fig. \ref{fig:voronoi}, we compute our best estimate of $\mathcal{M}^\delta_t$ and of $\rho^\delta(t)$.
-We then estimate .
+We follow the same protocol as in the first set of experiments and, using the same states in the projected $(T_{AVE},\Delta T)$ plane depicted in Fig. \ref{fig:voronoi}, we compute our best estimate of $\mathcal{M}^\delta_j$ and of $\nu^\delta(j)$.